matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 2020 does not support receiving DTMF but a Matrix client can receive and interpret the DTMF sent in the RTP payload.

+We also add a capability to the `capabilities` section of invites and answers (detailed in [MSC2747](https://github.com/matrix-org/matrix-doc/pull/2747) called `m.call.dtmf`.
+Clients should only display UI for sending DTMF during a call if the other party advertises this capability (boolean value `true`).

 ### Specify exact grammar for VoIP IDs
 `call_id`s and the newly introduced `party_id` are explicitly defined to be up to 32 characters from the set of `A-Z` `a-z` `0-9` `.-_`.